 While Cougar Ridge does not have an on-site restaurant, we do offer a number of dining options for guests.
 Complimentary breakfasts are now available year-round at our reception center, from 7 a.m. to 10 a.m.
 If you’d rather dine out, you can opt for a $20 voucher for Chuckwagon Deli or Wild Rabbit for a full breakfast instead.

-We also offer Grill Your Own packages that you can pre-order to enjoy using your private grill on the porch of your Villa, or at the Lodge, as well as a variety of catered meal options, from simple backyard BBQs to decadent 9-course meals.
+We also offer Grill Your Own packages that you can pre-order to enjoy using your private grill on the porch of your Villa, or at The Grand Lodge, as well as a variety of catered meal options, from simple backyard BBQs to decadent 9-course meals.
 Give us a call today to learn more about our on-site dining options.